 Also, you never want to purchase an RV with a floor plan that doesn’t work for your family.
 Whether traveling on weekends or taking longer trips, you want a space that fits your family’s needs.

-Most garages in toy hauler motorhomes are going to be 10 feet.
-You’ll find more options with travel trailers and fifth-wheel toy haulers.
-If you need a 13ft space, you won’t find it in a Class A toy hauler.
+Most garages in toy hauler motorhomes are going to be 8 to 10 feet.
+You’ll find more options with travel trailers and fifth wheel toy haulers.
+If you need a 13 foot space, you won’t find it in a Class A toy hauler.
 Know what you’ll be carrying and if it will fit in the garage space.

 If you’re looking to turn the garage into another room, make sure the size is sufficient.
 If it’s going to be a bunk room for the kids, take some measurements and have a renovation design in mind before making such a large purchase.
-You’re spending a lot of money on a toy hauler design – you want the garage space to work for your needs.
+You’re spending a lot of money on a toy hauler design, and you want the garage space to work for your needs.

 Pro Tip: Need something smaller?
-Check out these 3 Smallest Toy Haulers for Bringing Your Toys Camping.
+Check out The 6 Smallest Toy Haulers for Action-Packed Camping.